victorokech/cloudinary-profile-image/README.md

 	`composer require laravel/ui`

 2. Install Bootstrap UI.
-This will install the necessary scaffolding
+This will install the necessary scaffolding for Laravel authentication.

 	`php artisan ui bootstrap`
+	`php artisan ui bootstrap --auth`

 3. Install the Livewire dependency:

    `composer require livewire/livewire`
 4. Include Livewire scripts and styles on every page that will be using Livewire.
-In our case `welcome.blade.php`:
+In our case `app.blade.php`:

 ```html
 ...